fbpx

 Distributed Teams Management

-Solution: Rethink your communication channels and develop a strategy that will both cover your distributed team and be convenient for your in-house staff.
-You might have to change some employees’ working hours or set alerts to respond to emergencies happening in another timezone.
+Solution: To surmount this challenge, you must thoroughly revamp your communication channels and devise a strategy that effectively covers your distributed teams while remaining practical for your in-house personnel.
+This might involve modifying working hours for certain employees or setting up alerts to respond promptly to emergencies occurring in a different timezone.

 Project Management